ipfs-shipyard/workshop-todo-dapp/README.md

 But even so, how do we deal with concurrent updates?
 What if we want to allow users to performs changes while offline and sync them when online?
 These are [hard problems](https://www.youtube.com/watch?v=4VB66hJSvqM) to solve unless we use the right technologies.

-This is where `peer-start-app` comes in.
+This is where `peer-star-app` comes in.
 It's goal is to provide the primitives for developers to build real-time and offline-first decentralized applications by using ([delta](https://github.com/ipfs-shipyard/js-delta-crdts)) [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and [IPFS](https://ipfs.io/).

 ### 4. Adapting the To-dos store to use `peer-star-app`